alexch/codelikethis/public/projects/tic_tac_toe_www.md

 ### New Game UI

 - design a clean "New Game" UI allowing choice of human or computer, name, and symbol
-- consider a modal dialog box
+- consider using a modal dialog box
 - consider button placement and visibility

 <!--/BOX-->